-In real life, what you see is only for your eyes and for you but with photography, you can share your vision and/or your point of view.
-That I’m trying to do : copy/paste parts of my reality with my clichets showing part of the world like I see into nature, people, construction, a simple line or curve, geometric form from daily life.
+Hello, my name is Greg and I know what you are thinking about this title : “magic” is so clichet.
+Ok but is that a fact or not ?
+In real life, what you see through your eyes is for you only but with photography, you can share your vision and/or your point of view.
+That I’m trying to do : copy/paste parts of my reality with my photographies showing part of the world like I see into nature, people, construction, a simple line or curve, geometric form from daily life.

 We can find some beauty almost everywhere all around us, we have just to watch with attention.